youngsoul/flask_starter/README.md

 - Role based access of routes
 - Protected routes
 - Simple navigation between pages
+- Integration with Vue.js and axios (Paper Dashboard2)

 #### Paper Dashboard 2
 This template has Vue.js integrated into it and Axios for remote Ajax calls to the Flask server.
 The Vue.js integration is a light integration at the Jinja template level.
 It is meant to be a very light touch way to get the benefits of Vue.js while still leverage the more traditional Jinja template approach.